DATA PRIVACY POLICY

 NEWSLETTER SUBSCRIPTION

-The purpose of data processing concerning the dispatch of newsletters is to inform the data subject about Masterfield's services and training via direct contact methods, such as electronic mail or other equivalent individual communication tools, and to send direct business offers regarding Masterfield’s services and training.
+The purpose of data processing related to sending newsletters is to inform the data subject about Masterfield’s services and training programmes through direct contact methods, such as email or other equivalent individual communication tools, and to send direct business offers regarding Masterfield’s services and training.

-The data subject acknowledges that if they have given their prior and explicit consent to receiving newsletters, Masterfield will send its newsletters to the email addresses provided by the data subject until such consent is withdrawn.
-In connection with this, Masterfield will manage the data provided.
-Masterfield's newsletters may include promotional offers, course, and other proposals aimed at informing the data subjects about current information, promotions, and new features in the form of electronic messages.
+The data subject acknowledges that, if they have given prior and explicit consent to receive newsletters, Masterfield will send newsletters to the email address provided by the data subject until that consent is withdrawn.
+In this context, Masterfield will process and store the data provided.
+Masterfield newsletters may include promotional offers, course recommendations and other information intended to keep data subjects informed about current news, promotions and new services via electronic messages.

-The data subject can unsubscribe from the newsletter at any time, free of charge, without any restrictions or justifications, by sending a message to Masterfield’s headquarters (1138 Budapest, Madarász Viktor u.
-47-49.) or an email to
+The data subject may unsubscribe from the newsletter at any time, free of charge, without restrictions and without providing reasons, by sending a message to Masterfield’s headquarters (1138 Budapest, Madarász Viktor u.
+47-49.) or by emailing

-Unsubscribing from the newsletter does not imply withdrawal of consent for data processing for other purposes.
-Deleting a registration on the website does not automatically mean unsubscribing from the newsletter; this must be requested separately.
+Unsubscribing from the newsletter does not constitute withdrawal of consent to data processing for other purposes.
+Deleting a registration on the website does not automatically unsubscribe the data subject from the newsletter; this must be requested separately.

 STORAGE OF WEBSITE VISITOR DATA

-For technical reasons and to prepare statistics on user habits, Masterfield is authorized to record the IP address of visitors, the time of the visit, and the title of the viewed page while visiting Masterfield’s websites.
-By using the website, the visitor accepts the recording of these anonymized data.
+For technical reasons and to compile statistics on user habits, Masterfield is entitled to record visitors’ IP addresses, the time of the visit and the title of the page viewed while visiting Masterfield’s websites.
+By using the website, the visitor acknowledges the recording of these anonymised data.

 THE USE OF COOKIES

-European Union regulations require organizations that use cookies on their websites to provide clear and comprehensive information about their use and obtain consent from visitors.
+European Union regulations require organisations that use cookies on their websites to provide clear and comprehensive information about their use and to obtain visitors’ consent.

 METHOD OF REQUESTING CONSENT ON THIS WEBSITE

-The EU regulations on obtaining consent for the use of cookies and similar technologies for tracking user activity (e.g., tracking pixels and site scripts – hereinafter: Cookies) are still evolving.
-While the most legally robust method of obtaining consent is the prior request (“opt-in” method), it can degrade the user experience and adversely affect the lawful data collection on websites.
-Nevertheless, the most accepted way to ask for permission is outlined.
+EU rules on obtaining consent for the use of cookies and similar technologies for tracking user activity (e.g., tracking pixels and site scripts – hereinafter: Cookies) are still evolving.
+While the legally most robust approach is to request prior consent (the “opt-in” method), this can reduce the user experience and negatively affect lawful data collection on websites.
+Nevertheless, the approach most commonly used to request consent is outlined below.

 USE OF COOKIES

-- The use of cookies sent in this way includes: External providers, including Google, use these cookies to store if the user has previously visited the advertiser's website and display ads to the user on websites of external providers – including Google’s partners – on the internet.
+- The use of cookies in this way may involve external providers.
+External providers, including Google, may use these cookies to store whether the user has previously visited the advertiser’s website and to display ads to the user on websites of external providers – including Google’s partners – on the internet.

-- Users can disable the use of Google cookies on the page designed for turning off Google ads: Google Ads Settings.
+- Users can disable the use of Google cookies on the page provided for turning off Google ads: Google Ads Settings.

-- It is also possible to disable cookies from other external providers on the Network Advertising Initiative's page (http://www.networkadvertising.org/choices/).
+- Cookies from other external providers can also be disabled on the Network Advertising Initiative’s page (http://www.networkadvertising.org/choices/).

-The statistics obtained from cookies are used to make the site more user-friendly and to improve the user experience.
-This website contains links and references to other websites.
-We draw your attention to the fact that our company’s authority does not extend to the cookies and tracking technologies used by other websites, and this policy does not apply to other websites.
-If you have any questions, comments, or concerns about this cookie usage policy or the website's data collection practices, please contact us at:
+The statistics derived from cookies are used to make the website more user-friendly and to improve the user experience.
+This website may contain links and references to other websites.
+Please note that our company’s responsibility does not extend to the cookies and tracking technologies used by other websites, and this policy does not apply to those websites.
+If you have any questions, comments or concerns about this cookie policy or the website’s data collection practices, please contact us at

 DATA TRANSFER – TO EXAMINATION CENTERS

-Masterfield transfers the personal data of the data subjects exclusively as set forth in this Privacy Policy, or based on the data subject's prior informed consent.
+Masterfield transfers the personal data of data subjects only as set out in this Privacy Policy, or on the basis of the data subject’s prior informed consent.

-Even considering the above, Masterfield will only transfer data to the United States if the data controller there is listed on the Privacy Shield list (https://www.privacyshield.gov/list), which lists organizations that comply with European data protection regulations.
+Notwithstanding the above, Masterfield will transfer data to the United States only if the data controller there is listed on the Privacy Shield list (https://www.privacyshield.gov/list), which includes organisations that comply with European data protection requirements.

-Data Transferred: Username, surname, first name, country, phone number, email address.
-Purpose of Data Transfer: Providing customer service assistance to users, confirming transactions.
+Data transferred: username, surname, first name, country, phone number, email address.
+Purpose of the data transfer: providing customer support to users and confirming transactions.

 RIGHTS OF THE DATA SUBJECTS AND THEIR ENFORCEMENT